 \section{Conclusions}

-In this paper, we proposed an preconditioning method for the elliptic problem with the reconstructed discontinuous approximation.
-The scheme is derived under the symmetric/nonsymmetric interior penalty DG method.
+In this paper, we proposed a preconditioned interior penalty method for the elliptic problem with the reconstructed discontinuous approximation.
+The schemes are derived under the symmetric/nonsymmetric interior penalty DG methods.
 We constructed a preconditioner from the piecewise constant function and the preconditioned system is shown to be optimal.
 Numerical experiments demonstrated the efficiency on both the approximation by the reconstructed space and the iterative method for the preconditioned system.